lonycell/grafana.v7/docs/sources/tutorials/stack_guide_graphite.md

 ---
-page_title: Graphite + Grafana + StatsD - Stack Setup Guide
+page_title: Graphite + ThingSPIN + StatsD - Stack Setup Guide
-page_description: Installation and configuration guide and how to for Grafana, Graphite and StatsD
+page_description: Installation and configuration guide and how to for ThingSPIN, Graphite and StatsD
 page_keywords: grafana, tutorials, graphite, statsd, setup, configuration, howto, installation
 author: Torkel Ödegaard
 ---

-# Stack Setup and Config Guide: Graphite + Grafana + StatsD
+# Stack Setup and Config Guide: Graphite + ThingSPIN + StatsD

-This lengthy article will guide you through installation, configuration and getting started with the amazing metric stack that is composed of Graphite, Grafana and StatsD.
+This lengthy article will guide you through installation, configuration and getting started with the amazing metric stack that is composed of Graphite, ThingSPIN and StatsD.

 Graphite is still king when it comes to time series databases due to its simple data model, ingestion with integrated aggregation and rollups, amazing query features and speed.
 No other time series